-The HHPA core service started in 2010 with funding from and NHS Regional Innovation Fund and has since been adapted to deliver a range of services, across seven London boroughs, along with additional pan-London projects.
+The HHPA core service started in 2010 with funding from and NHS Regional Innovation Fund and has since been adapted to deliver a range of services, across nine London boroughs, along with additional pan-London projects.
 Funding comes mainly from CCGs with support from the GLA.
-Last year, we delivered 1447 one-to-one engagements; and facilitated 981 sessions at homeless service providers and won first prize at the Andy Ludlow Homelessness Award.
+Last year, we delivered 3,500 one-to-one engagements and health promotion sessions at homeless service providers.

 The case for HHPA